mozaik-association/mozaik/docs/6Surveys.md

 # Surveys

-The survey module uses the odoo standard and adds specific features for organisations linked to Mozaik.
+The survey module uses the Odoo standard and adds specific features for organisations linked to Mozaik.
 It allows to manage the surveys of the organisation.
 It will provide access to :

-- The general information of the survey.
+- The general information of the survey
 - The management of the questions
 - The recognition of parters
 - The Access limitations